 The Canals

-Canalside’s main attraction is the canals which, in warmer seasons, are open for small water vehicle rentals.
-Guests can rent out paddle boats, pedal boats and water bikes to enjoy around the canal lanes.
+Canalside’s main attraction is the canals, which, in warmer seasons, are open for small watercraft.
+Guests can rent out paddle boats, pedal boats and water bikes to enjoy throughout the canals.
+During late fall and winter, the canals are iced over and transformed into a public ice rink.
+Ice skating and ice bike rentals are available at the rink.

 Queen City Bike Ferry

 After hitting the canals, make your way north on the boardwalk toward the Canalside Longshed and Liberty Hound.
 Here, you’ll find the Queen City Bike Ferry.
 This small boat takes pedestrians and bicyclists from Canalside to the Outer Harbor and back.
-Tickets only cost a dollar, so it’s an affordable way to see the area from the water and enjoy more of the Buffalo Waterfront without driving between Canalside and the Outer Harbor.
+Tickets only cost a dollar, so it’s an affordable way to see the area from the water and enjoy more of the Buffalo Waterfront without getting back in the car.

 Outer Harbor